matthiashar/CtCalib/README.md

 - The structure to create new geometry models.

 **This is not for:**
-- The Reconstruction of the 3D geometry from projectios.
+- The Reconstruction of the 3D geometry from projections.
-- Using the determined parameters to correct projections.
+- Using the determined parameters to correct projection images.

 ## Installation
 ### Dependencies